Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Do not create access keys for the AWS account root user; instead, create AWS IAM users.
 - [x] Enable multi-factor authentication for the AWS account root user.

 ### A company is expanding its group of stores.
 On the day that each new store opens, the company wants to launch a customized web application for that store.
 Each store's application will have a non-production environment and a production environment.
 Each environment will be deployed in a separate AWS account.
 The company uses AWS Organizations and has an OU that is used only for these accounts.
 The company distributes most of the development work to third-party development teams.
 A security engineer needs to ensure that each team follows the company's deployment plan for AWS resources.
 The security engineer also must limit access to the deployment plan to only the developers who need access.
 The security engineer already has created an AWS CloudFormation template that implements the deployment plan.
-What should the security engineer do next to meet the requirements in the MOST secure.
-Way?
+What should the security engineer do next to meet the requirements in the MOST secure way?

 - [x] Create an AWS Service Catalog portfolio in the organization's management account.
 Upload the CloudFormation template.
 Add the template to the portfolio's product list.
 Share the portfolio with the OU.
 - [ ] Use the CloudFormation CLI to create a module from the CloudFormation template.
 Register the module as a private extension in the CloudFormation registry.
 Publish the extension.
 In the OU, create an SCP that allows access to the extension.